 This 8-part ASTIN Masterclass uses a series of examples to highlight quantitative approaches to model risk management, using examples related to underwriting risk, stochastic reserving and the modelling of asset price changes.
 Andrew offers tips for actuaries pressured into expressing undeserved confidence in risky models, together with tips better to support decision making in the context of uncertainty.

 ASTIN Members can access each episode by clicking the links below.
 Please login to your website account.

+The first two videos are accessible to all.
 If you are not an ASTIN Member, please consider joining to gain access to this and future Masterclasses!

-About the Speaker:
+About the Lecturer:

 Andrew Smith is an assistant professor in the School of Mathematics and Statistics at University College Dublin and an Honorary Fellow of the Institute of Actuaries.
 Before he moved to Ireland in 2017, he gained 30 years of insurance experience, specialising in stochastic modelling, including fifteen years as a partner in a major consulting firm.